Patrica

 When your POA document is enacted, the agent becomes your attorney in fact and is authorized to make decisions within the specified realm.
 This could mean handling banking transactions, brokerage accounts, social security, insurance, medical decisions, and more.
 Call our law firm right away for more information.

 Creating a power of attorney document can provide peace of mind and important answers.
 However, if you wait, it could be too late to get this critical information to your loved ones.
-Act now by calling our office to discuss whether choosing a family member or trusted friend to act as a power of attorney is suitable for your estate plan.
+Act now by calling our office to discuss whether choosing a family member or a trusted friend to act as a power of attorney is suitable for your estate plan.

-Our caring, knowledgeable legal team can explain your options and help you create the documents you need for a safe, secure future.
-Call 510-984-2390 to schedule your free 30-minute consultation.
+Our caring, knowledgeable estate planning lawyers can explain your options and help you create the documents you need for a safe, secure future.